ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 ..
 This section should be updated once https://github.com/ansible/ansible/pull/31456 is closed since the exit and failure functions below will be provided in a library file.

-The :meth:`module.exit_json` function won't work properly in a testing environment since it writes error information to ``STDOUT`` upon exit, where it is difficult to examine.
-This can be mitigated by replacing it (and :meth:`module.fail_json`) with a function that raises an exception::
+The :py:meth:`module.exit_json` function won't work properly in a testing environment since it writes error information to ``STDOUT`` upon exit, where it is difficult to examine.
+This can be mitigated by replacing it (and :py:meth:`module.fail_json`) with a function that raises an exception::

     def exit_json(*args, **kwargs):